feathersui/feathersui-starling/documentation/help/markdown/anchor-layout.md

 author: Josh Tynjala

 ---
-# Using AnchorLayout in Feathers containers
+# Using `AnchorLayout` in Feathers containers

-The `AnchorLayout` class may be used by components that support layout, such as `ScrollContainer`, to constrain, or *anchor*, the edges of a component to the edges of its parent container. `AnchorLayout` is often used for *fluid* layouts that can automatically adjust themselves as the container is resized.
+The `AnchorLayout` class may be used by containers that support layout, such as `LayoutGroup` and `ScrollContainer`, to constrain, or *anchor*, the edges of a component to the edges of its parent container. `AnchorLayout` is often used for *fluid* layouts that can automatically adjust themselves as the container is resized.
 For example, you might use it to display one or more sidebars next to a main view in an application.
 The main view can be anchored to the sidebars and the container to fill the remaining space.

 `AnchorLayout` also provides the ability to anchor a component relative to the edges of its siblings in the parent container.